A Shuffling Framework for Local Differential Privacy: Data Privacy and Shuffling

+Unfortunately, minimizing $\omega_\calG^\sigma$ is an NP-hard problem (Thm. \ref{thm:NP} in App. \ref{app:NP}).
+Instead, we estimate the optimal $\sigma_0$ using the following heuristic\footnote{The heuristics only affect $\sigma_0$ (and utility).
+Once $\sigma_0$ is fixed, $\Delta$ is computed exactly as discussed above.} approach based on a graph breadth first search. \\

 \textbf{Algorithm Description.} Alg.
 1 above proceeds as follows.
-We first compute the group assignment, $\calG$, based on the public auxiliary information and desired distance threshold $r$ following Eq. \ref{eq:group} (Step 1).
-Then we construct $\sigma_0$ with a breadth first search (BFS) graph traversal.

-We translate $\calG$ into an undirected graph \scalebox{0.9}{$(V,E)$}, where the vertices are indices \scalebox{0.9}{$V = [n]$} and two indices $i,j$ are connected by an edge if they are both in some group (Step 2).
-Next, $\sigma_0$ is computed via a breadth first search traversal (Step 4) -- if the $k$-th node in the traversal is $i$, then \scalebox{0.9}{$\sigma_0(k) = i$}.
-The rationale is that neighbors of $i$ (members of $G_i$) would be traversed in close succession.
-Hence, a neighboring node $j$ is likely to be traversed at some step $h$ near $k$ which means \scalebox{0.9}{$|\sigma_0^{-1}(i) - \sigma_0^{-1}(j)| = |h - k|$ }would be small (resulting in low width).
-Additionally, starting from the node with the highest degree (Steps 3-4) which corresponds to the largest group in $\calG$ (lower bound for $\omega_{\calG}^{\sigma}$ for any $\sigma$) helps to curtail the maximum width in $\sigma_0$
+We first compute the group assignment, $\calG$, based on the public auxiliary information and desired threshold $r$ following discussion in Sec. \ref{sec:privacy:def} (Step 1).
+Then we construct $\sigma_0$ with a breadth first search (BFS) graph traversal. \\We translate $\calG$ into an undirected graph \scalebox{0.9}{$(V,E)$}, where the vertices are indices \scalebox{0.9}{$V = [n]$} and two indices \scalebox{0.9}{$i,j$} are connected by an edge if they are both in some group (Step 2).
+Next, \scalebox{0.9}{$\sigma_0$} is computed via a breadth first search traversal (Step 4) -- if the \scalebox{0.9}{$k$}-th node in the traversal is \scalebox{0.9}{$i$}, then \scalebox{0.9}{$\sigma_0(k) = i$}.
+The rationale is that neighbors of \scalebox{0.9}{$i$} (members of \scalebox{0.9}{$G_i$}) would be traversed in close succession.
+Hence, a neighboring node \scalebox{0.9}{$j$} is likely to be traversed at some step \scalebox{0.9}{$h$} near \scalebox{0.9}{$k$} which means \scalebox{0.9}{$|\sigma_0^{-1}(i) - \sigma_0^{-1}(j)| = |h - k|$} would be small (resulting in low width).
+Additionally, starting from the node with the highest degree (Steps 3-4) which corresponds to the largest group in $\calG$ (lower bound for $\omega_{\calG}^{\sigma}$ for any $\sigma$) helps to curtail the maximum width in $\sigma_0$.